 Therefore, the analysis may lead to adjustment of the political objectives and/or adjustment of the business objectives for the individual organizations.
 This is shown in the diagram below.
 It should be stressed that the methodology is mainly aiming at developing and transition countries.

-A Logical framework for self-assessment of capacity needs in land administration is shown in figure 2 below.
+Figure 2.
+A logical framework for self-assessment of capacity needs in land administration.